web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### [transactionSendTimeout](/api/web3-core/class/Web3Config#transactionSendTimeout)
 The `transactionSendTimeout` option is used to specify how long to wait for the network to return the sent transaction result.
 Note: If the RPC call times out, the transaction may still be pending or even mined by the network.
-We recommend checking the pending transactions in such a case.
+It is recommended that the pending transactions be checked in such a case.

 The default value of `transactionSendTimeout` is 750 seconds (12.5 minutes).
 ```ts